 Mechanical systems, mechanisms and machines lie at the heart of our traditional engineering industries.
+This degree establishes a sound understanding of Mechanical Engineering principles and develops the expertise to design and create sustainable, cutting-edge technologies.
 We provide opportunities to learn from world-leading researchers in areas such as precision mechanics, fluid dynamics, and sustainable thermal energy technology, as well as complementary areas in other fields of engineering.

 By choosing the MEng degree you can explore specialist areas of Mechanical Engineering through fourth-year core and optional module choices and a group project.